lanjoni/nezburn/README.md

 # nezburn

-The nezburn theme (inspired on zenburn) for Emacs
+The nezburn theme (inspired on zenburn) for Emacs.